You know those emergency exit announcements they make whenever you’re in a crowded place?

 Introverts like me, that’s who!

-Generally speaking, I’ve embraced my introverted nature, but times like these I wish I could be anyone but who I am.
-I feel stupid and embarrassed, my palms are sweaty and my attitude is horrible.
-I understand the need for ritual, but forcing grievers to engage in small talk with hundreds of people, now that seems like a form of torture that should be reserved for PTA luncheons and college orientation.
+Generally speaking, I’ve embraced my introverted nature—but times like these, I wish I could be anyone but who I am.
+I feel stupid and embarrassed.
+My palms are sweaty.
+My attitude is horrible.
+I understand the need for ritual, but forcing grievers to engage in small talk with hundreds of people?
+Now that seems like a form of torture that should be reserved for PTA luncheons and college orientations.

-In Susan Cain’s book Quiet: The Power of Introverts in a World That Can’t Stop Talking she notes that 1/3-1/2 of Americans fall somewhere on the ‘Introverted’ end of the spectrum.
-No, this doesn’t mean ½ of all Americans are homebody loners.
-Introverts are social and have friends just like anyone else, the difference is they are more likely to opt for low-key situations such as spending time one-on-one or with small groups of friends, co-workers, and family members.
+In Susan Cain’s book Quiet: The Power of Introverts in a World That Can’t Stop Talking, she notes that ⅓ to ½ of Americans fall somewhere on the introverted end of the spectrum.
+No, this doesn't mean ½ of all Americans are homebody loners.
+Introverts are social and have friends just like anyone else.
+The difference is they are more likely to opt for low-key situations such as spending time one-on-one or with small groups of friends, co-workers, and family members.

-Of course, we are all different, but Cain notes a few typical characteristics of introverts include:
+We are all different of course, but Cain notes a few typical characteristics of introverts: